nenad/json-parser/README.md

 I was sad when I opened my favorite page for parsing JSON and saw that it's down.
-I told my friends that I was disappointed how slow other tools are and they suggested to use archive.org to find it and ressurect it through GitHub's pages.
+I told my friends that I was disappointed how slow other tools are and they suggested to use archive.org to find it and resurrect it through GitHub's pages.
 Now I can be happy again!